 It is Anti-Inflammatory in Nature

-Though popular, this method has been debated in regards to its potency for athletic recovery.
-It is unclear if ice aids faster muscle recovery or not.
+Though popular, this method has been debated in regard to its potency for athletic recovery.
+It is unclear if ice aids in faster muscle recovery or not.

-The process of inflammation is to basically facilitate the recovery of damaged muscles by triggering blood flow to the affected part and supplying it with vital nutrients and oxygen in the process.
+The process of inflammation is to basically facilitates the recovery of damaged muscles by triggering blood flow to the affected part and supplying it with vital nutrients and oxygen in the process.

 Furthermore, the increase in blood flow to that region helps flush out impaired proteins, cellular waste, and lactic acid- a product of muscle contraction.

-The process of inflammation also triggers stem cells in the muscle to create new muscle fibers.
+The process of inflammation also triggers stem cells in the muscle to create new muscle fibres.
 This helps in shortening recovery time after an injury and restoring strength in that area.

 Muscle damage or injuries that take place after a workout session involves certain muscle regions.
 Inflammation can trigger collateral damage in these joint and muscle regions, meaning a slower muscle recovery.

-The anti-inflammatory properties of CBD oil are of great benefit to the athletes who can use it to relieve inflammation, which in turn lessens the damage on nearby muscles and joints.
+The anti-inflammatory properties of CBD oil are of great benefit to athletes who can use it to relieve inflammation, which in turn lessens the damage to nearby muscles and joints.